-- See your Math Department faculty advisor every semester for advice about classes and degree requirements.
-The advisor can be of your choosing.
-The default assignment is usually the department chair, however you may opt to select a faculty member who specialized in statistics.
+- Meet with your Math Department faculty advisor every semester for advice about classes and degree requirements.
+Students should bring a completed MAP Template to the meetings with their advisor.
+The default advisor is Statistics Professor DeWayne Derryberry; however, you may opt to select any faculty member who agrees to be your advisor.

 - Get started on the Calculus sequence immediately.
 Review the prerequisite chart to be sure you are eligible to take Calculus I (unless you have tested in to Calculus I by taking one of the accepted placement exams).

-- Get through the common Math/Stat core courses efficiently and early to avoid delay in graduation or the ability to take the necessary upper-division math and stats courses.
+- Get through the common mathematics/statistics core courses efficiently and early to avoid delay in graduation or the ability to take the necessary upper-division math and statistics courses.

-- Take at most three Math/Stat classes per semester.
+- Take at most three math/statistics classes per semester.

-- If you are interested in grad school in statistics, Math 4423-4 is recommended.
+- If you are interested in pursuing a graduate degree in statistics, taking Math 4423 and 4424 is recommended.

-- Statistics major often minor in fields were analysis of data is practiced: for example, business, biology, sociology, psychology, economics.
-In some cases a class from another department is approved for credit in the statistics major.
+- Statistics majors often minor in fields were analysis of data is practiced. (ex: business, biology, sociology, psychology, economics) In some cases, a class from another department may be approved for credit in the statistics major.

-- If you want to get a job in industry, take English 3307 (Professional and Technical Writing).
+- If you want to get a job in industry, we recommend that you take English 3307 (Professional and Technical Writing).

 Sample Course of Study (This is only a sample; variations are possible.)